huawei-noah/SMARTS/README.md

 pip install -e .[train]

 # make sure you can run sanity-test (and verify they are passing)
-# if tests fail, check sanity_test_result.xml for test report.
+# if tests fail, check './sanity_test_result.xml' for test report.
 pip install -e .[test]
 make sanity-test